arpit2412/InstanceGM/README.md

 - In order to run Animal10N you must have dataset stored in your local machine and then we can mount that folder to docker image using `-v` parameter while running InstanceGM

-`wandb docker run --gpus 1 -v absolute_path_of_animal10N/:/src/animal10N/ -ti instancegm /bin/bash -c "cd ./src && source activate instanceGM && python instanceGM_animal10N.py"`
+`wandb docker run --gpus 1 -v absolute_path_of_animal10N/:/src/animal10N/ -ti instancegm /bin/bash -c "cd ./src && source activate instanceGM && python instanceGM_animal10N.py --saved False"`

 - Please replace `absolute_path_of_animal10N` with your absolute path of Animal10N dataset

 - To record the progress with all the loss curves, accuracy curves and sample images, we used [wandb](https://wandb.ai/).
 If you are using it for first time it might ask you for wandb credentials

+- Initially when running Animal10N for first time it would save the dataset labels that's why saved is False (by default) but if you are running again you can use the previously saved label and data information by changing `--saved True` parameter in the above command

+- CIFAR10/CIFAR100 configurations are followed to run this

 ### Running Red Mini-ImageNet (WandB enabled)

 - In order to run Red Mini-ImageNet you must have dataset stored in your local machine and then we can mount that folder to docker image using `-v` parameter while running InstanceGM

-`wandb docker run --gpus 1 -v absolute_path_of_redMini/:/src/red_blue/ -ti instancegm /bin/bash -c "cd ./src && source activate instanceGM && python instanceGM_animal10N.py"`
+`wandb docker run --gpus 1 -v absolute_path_of_redMini/:/src/red_blue/ -ti instancegm /bin/bash -c "cd ./src && source activate instanceGM && python instanceGM_redMini.py "`

 - Please replace `absolute_path_of_redMini` with your absolute path of Red Mini-ImageNet dataset

 - To record the progress with all the loss curves, accuracy curves and sample images, we used [wandb](https://wandb.ai/).
 If you are using it for first time it might ask you for wandb credentials

 - Following the literature the noise rates considered were 0.2, 0.4, 0.6, 0.8 (default is 0.2)

+- CIFAR10/CIFAR100 configurations are followed to run this

 ### Running Clothing1M (WandB enabled)